sbarex/SourceCodeSyntaxHighlight/README.md

 ### Build from source

-The release application is compiled as universal binary (Intel and Apple Silicon processor).
+The release application is compiled as a universal binary (Intel and Apple silicon processor).

 After cloning remember to fetch submodules: